hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 three-layer model with TODO.

-Convolutional neural networks (CNNs) are architected to solve both these issues.
+Convolutional neural networks (CNNs) are architected to solve both these issues, making them particularly powerful for dealing with image data.
 And we'll soon see how we can use them to build a deep image classifier that's state of the art.

 #### Architecture of CNNs in general